janneskruse/big-data-praktikum/README.md

 The key hardcoded variables, including password access to AWS or the Nextcloud are stored in an .env file loaded by teh scripts.
 To be able to run the scripts, you would have to create a new .env file and copy the following into it:

 ```
+EMAIL= <your email address to recieve the slurm notifications>
 BASE_FOLDER="/work/le837wmue-Rhone-download/le837wmue-Rhone_download-1720747219/DAS_2020"
 ZARR_BASE_FOLDER="/work/ju554xqou-cryo_cube"
 FLOAT_TYPE=float32